TAKE A LOOK-Palm oil industry gets ready for a rocky 2012

-Major palm oil buyers and suppliers will assess the impact of erratic
+Major palm oil buyers and suppliers assessed the impact of erratic weather, a

-weather, a looming global recession and resilient demand on prices at an annual
+looming global recession and resilient demand on prices at an annual Indonesian

-also look at the country's push to ramp up refining capacity, create its own
+at the country's push to ramp up refining capacity, create its own green

-green standards and launch new futures contracts as the world's largest producer
+standards and launch new futures contracts as the world's largest producer seeks

-Here are a selection of Reuters reports ahead and at the conference that
+Here are a selection of Reuters reports before and after the three-day

-began on Wednesday.
+conference.
 Double-click on the code in brackets to see the stories.
+Access to

 AT THE CONFERENCE